1138programming/FRC_Project_2023-2024/README.md

 # FRC_Project_2023-2024
-It's the project for new programmers how to code and do team properly.
+This is the project for new programmers how to code and do team properly.

 # How to create your own branch?
 - __Go to__